Laamy/LightDocumentats/README.md

 - High level access to CTX as DRAWINGAPI
 - High level access to a custom hooking library other then minhook designed for LuaM
 - Strong security so people cant reverse engineer your lua script bytecode if obfuscated
-- Low level access to the games KEYMAP
+- Low level access to the games KEYMAP x2
+- Low level access to the lua registry (getreg)
+- High level access to the global/function envrionment (getgenv/getfenv)

 # Todo List